Living in Denmark - guide for international students

 If you are an EU/EEA citizen

-If you are a full degree student from a non-EU/EEA country
+If you are a full degree student from a non-EU/EEA country or

-You must apply and obtain a Danish residence permit before coming to Denmark.
+If you are a non-EU/EEA citizen, coming to DTU, you need to apply for and obtain the residence permit before coming to Denmark.

 After you are admitted, DTU will initiate the process of residence permit (ST1).
 You will receive a reference no. and an access code to enable you to start the process for application for the residence permit.
-This will give you access to the main ST1 application form for residence permit.
-You will have to log on and complete part 2 of the form, pay the fees, attach the required documentation and state your Case Order ID.
-Find more information at the Danish Agency for International Recruitment and Integration.

 Please note: As a non-EU/EEA resident you must register with the local municipality within 5-8 days of arriving to Denmark.